Running ChatGPT on BTC Direction 200 Times — Where Does the Accuracy Land?

 - Hallucination flag: output contains demonstrably wrong information (fabricated on-chain figures, invented ETF data, non-existent exchange events) → flagged separately

-2. The Numbers After 200 Runs #
+2. Roughly What 200 Runs Look Like (illustrative) #

 | Metric | Value | Note |